nishitha09/.net/README.md

 ![image](https://user-images.githubusercontent.com/97939491/157628250-78a42c0a-3212-40cf-82ce-35f27cb31ccf.png)

-C# PROGRAM TO FIND THE FREQUENCY OF THE WORD "IS" IN A GIVEN SENTENCE using System;
+C# PROGRAM TO FIND THE FREQUENCY OF THE WORD "IS" IN A GIVEN SENTENCE:

+using System;

 namespace FrequencyIS